mborne/docker-devbox/jenkins/kustomize.md

 ## Motivation

-Kept as is a good example to write manifest.
+Kept as is a good example to write manifests.
 See for example [manifest/base/rbac.yaml](manifest/base/rbac.yaml) which illustrates `ServiceAccount`, `ClusterRole` and `ClusterRoleBinding`.

 ## Usage